 When downloading files at lightning fast speeds just isn’t enough, IPVanish is ready to step in with some of the best privacy and anonymity features around.
 It starts with solid 256-bit AES encryption, an industry standard that would take a powerful computer hundreds of millions of years to crack.
 As if that weren’t enough, IPVanish also provides a zero-logging policy on traffic, kill switch and DNS leak protection features, and completely anonymous torrenting and P2P downloads.
 Anything you do while connected to the IPVanish network remains as private as possible.

-IPVanish runs over 850 servers in 60 different countries with an impressive 40,000 shared IP addresses spread across the network.
+IPVanish runs 1,300+ servers in over 60 countries with an impressive 40,000 shared IP addresses spread across the network.
 With those kinds of numbers, you’ll never have a problem securing a fast connection.
 IPVanish lets you take advantage of those speeds with unlimited bandwidth, full access to P2P and torrent traffic downloads, and an open invitation to download and stream movies through software like Kodi.

 IPVanish also includes the following: